Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City of Rahway accepts payment by cash, check, or money order.
 We are unable to process credit or debit cards at this time.

 The check or money order should be payable to the "City of Rahway."

 License and inspection approval expires on January 15th, or the first regular business day thereafter if the 15th falls on a weekend or holiday.

 The license application for a Peddler's License can be found here.

 Please note that a Peddler's License requires you to use a commercial vehicle.
 You CANNOT sell goods from out of your car.

 If you are looking to sell from a tent or at a stationary location, then you would need a Transient Merchant/ Itinerant Vendor Licence (PDF).

 Each vendor must place trash and recycle bins of adequate size within ten feet of the vendor's location.
 Vendors are required to remove the trash within 30 feet of their location prior to departure, and to properly dispose of trash and recyclable containers and materials.
 No trash or recyclables shall be disposed of in receptacles owned by the City or nonprofit corporations or associations that place trash or recycling receptacles on the street for use by the public, nor placed alongside the aforementioned receptacles.

 Permitted on all streets outside of the central business district.

-If you don't have a food truck and are operating with just a tent or stand, you would only need to obtain a health inspection, and a fire inspection if you are using a propane tank.
-Please be aware that you would only be able to set up a tent or stand temporarily for the duration of the event.
+If you don't have a food truck and are operating with just a temporary tent or stand, you would only need to obtain a health inspection, and a fire inspection if you are using a propane tank for the event you are selling food.
+Please be aware that you would only be able to set up a tent or stand for the duration of the event.
 The City does not permit you to have your tent or stand in perpetuity.